|

 Computer System Requirements

-computer needs to be running Windows™ 98 or above and your screen
+computer needs to run a Windows™ 98 or

-resolution should be set to 1024x768.
-Before viewing the Sample Guide or a Guide CD, we ask that you check
+before viewing a Sample Guide or a Virtual Tour Guide CD, you check your

-the ability to let you view information at different "resolutions".
+let you view information at different "resolutions".
+Typical

 because more information is being displayed on the screen.